 "Entrepreneurship isn't just about making money.
 It's a mindset.
 It's about finding solutions to problems, learning responsibility, enhancing creativity, and developing leadership skills." - Kidpreneurs.org

-Parents play a key role by:
+Parents play an important role by:

-- Encouraging problem-solving during routine tasks
+Encouraging problem-solving in routine activities

 Napoleon Hill once said: